hyperledger/aries-rfcs/concepts/0003-protocols/tictactoe/README.md

 trigger a `problem-report` message as described above, leaving the state unchanged.

-In the `receive-move` state, `send move` is an impossible event for a properly behaving player.
+In the `their-move` state, `send move` is an impossible event for a properly behaving player.
 All 3 of the other events could occur, causing a state transition.